AdityaAgrawal1/garageApp/README.md

 <br>

 ## Architecture
-- MVVM Architecture (View - DataBinding - ViewModel - Model)
+- MVVM Architecture (Model - View - ViewModel)
 - Repository Pattern
 - It follows the Google's official architecture guidance.
-- The overall architecture of the app is composed of two layers; the UI layer and the data layer.
+- The overall architecture of the app is composed of three layers; the UI layer, the data layer and the viewModel.
 Each layer has dedicated components and they have each different responsibilities.
-- Each layer follows unidirectional event/data flow; the UI layer emits user events to the data layer.
+- Each layer follows unidirectional event/data flow; the UI layer emits user events to the data layer and the data in the viewModel is observed by the UI Layer.
 - The data layer is designed to work independently from other layers and must be pure, which means it doesn't have any dependencies on the other layers.
 - With this loosely coupled architecture, you can increase the reusability of components and scalability of your app.